 No merch on board:

 We don’t have a place to sell merch onboard.
 Royal Caribbean demands a huge percentage of anything sold, and there is an extensive process they require to vet each product.
 They would also require us to pay staff to count in and out.
-We don’t have a way to bring merch cases on board anyway, so logistics and cost make it impractical.
+We don’t have a good way to bring merch cases on board anyway, so logistics and cost make it impractical.

 Music Director (512) 658-5163